Spectacular Hues: Fall Color Tours

 Garden & Ghost Towns

-The Fayette tour takes you down the Garden Peninsula to historic Fayette State Park.
-On US 2, turn right onto M-183 at Garden Corners and follow it to Garden.
+The Fayette tour takes you down the Garden Peninsula to historic Fayette Historic State Park.
 Take time to visit its quaint stores and try some smoked fish.
-Then continue south on M-183 to LL Road.
-Turn left onto LL Road and then right onto 13.25 Road to reach Fayette Historic State Park.

 This turn-of-the-century iron smelting town features over 20 original buildings.
 Some are restored as they may have looked in the 1800s.
 A hiking trail along a limestone cliff provides a breathtaking view of the town and Snail Shell Harbor.